 Members of my Well With Cannabis Community know that cannabis consists of two common compounds: tetrahydrocannabinol (THC) and cannabidiol (CBD).

-These compounds have significant benefits as well as potential side effects that are important to be aware of.
+These compounds have significant benefits and potential side effects that are important to be aware of.

 In this guide, I will walk you through everything you need to know about THC, its positive benefits, side effects, and how to use it.